wireframe-framework/site-wireframe-boilerplate/README.md

   includes any file with a .backup, .bak, .old, .tmp, or .temp suffix.
 - Composer, Node, Grunt, and Bower default install directories are ignored.

+### Installing modules without Composer

+Since the /site/modules/ directory is by default included in the .gitignore file ignore rules, files added beneath it won't show up if you add them and type `git status` in the site directory.
+This is by design, since the wireframe boilerplate expects modules to be installed with Composer.
+That being said, installing modules without Composer and adding them to your version control system is easy:

+- Download or clone the module files into your /site/modules/ directory.
+- From your site directory, run `git add -f modules/[module-folder]`.
+    - Note that the `-f` flag is very important – if you omit it, Git won't allow you to add content into an ignored folder!
+- Commit your newly added files to Git with `git commit modules/[module-folder] `.

+Another way, obviously, would be to comment out or remove the line in the .gitignore file affecting the modules directory.
+If you really want to add all your module files and directories to Git, this is a perfectly fine thing to do.
+And finally, you can also manually add individual module folders into the "whitelisted files" section of your .gitignore file.

 ### Whitelisted files

 At the end of the .gitignore file you'll find a section for whitelisted files.
 If your site requires